srosales712/SCTLD-zones/README.md

 Specifically, we (1) analyzed diversity and co-occurrence patterns over time, (2) predicted functional shifts in microbial communities in response to SCTLD, and (3) evaluated the persistence of SCTLD-associated bacterial biomarkers (Rosales et al. 2023) across sites and disease stages.

-📂 The Data/ directory includes the associated metadata and compressed files of taxonomy and ASV (Amplicon Sequence Variant) counts.
+📂 The Data/ directory includes the associated metadata for the sequence data (meta_EPA2.csv), and benthic habitat data (CREMP_percentcover_taxagroups.csv, CREMP_LTA.csv, CREMP_Counts.csv, and DRM.T1T2data.LK.csv) and compressed files of taxonomy (tax_EPA2.qza) and ASV (Amplicon Sequence Variant) counts (merged_tables_BacArc_fill_EPA2.qza).

 🐍 The analysis code is provided as Python notebooks, allowing outputs to be viewed alongside the code.